hollyschinsky/todos-app-pwa/lesson7.md

 ## Exercise
 1. Install the [Lighthouse Chrome Extension]((https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en))

+>Google announced that the Lighthouse tool will be included in an upcoming version of the browser by default.

 2. Run the report on your site

 3. Increase your score by adding the following snippet before the closing `<\body>` tag to provide a more useful message indicating the situation when your pages can't load.